rcottinet/yesyou-website/_pages/privacypolicy.md

 - Managing your subscription and purchases
 - Ensuring proper app functionality

+**We do not:**
-We do not use your data for advertising or profiling.
+- Use your data for advertising
+- Track your activity across other apps or websites
+- Share your data with third parties for their marketing purposes
+- Create user profiles for advertising or marketing

 ## Data Retention

-We do not store personal data.
+We do not store personal data on our servers.
 Any purchase or subscription information is retained only as long as necessary by RevenueCat to provide their services.

 ## Your Rights

-Since we do not collect or store personal data directly, requests regarding data access, correction, or deletion should be directed to RevenueCat.
+Since we do not collect or store personal data directly, requests regarding data access, correction, or deletion should be directed to RevenueCat at privacy@revenuecat.com.

-## Children’s Privacy
+## Children's Privacy

 Our app is intended for a general audience and does not knowingly collect any information from children under the age of 13.